AseptSoft Core Documentation

 ➡️

 The step to transition to when the condition is met.
-For example: Step 2
+Uses a visual Transition Phase Picker.

 Transition, Custom